British Columbia deals with flooding as first troops arrive

-VANCOUVER, British Columbia (AP) — A team of Canadian soldiers was in British Columbia on Thursday to assess the needs of local authorities who are dealing with floods and mudslides that forced evacuations, blocked major highways, caused the death of at least one person and killed thousands of farm animals.
+VANCOUVER, British Columbia — A team of Canadian soldiers was in British Columbia on Thursday to assess the needs of local authorities who are dealing with floods and mudslides that forced evacuations, blocked major highways, caused the death of at least one person and killed thousands of farm animals.

 British Columbia Premier John Horgan has declared a state of emergency after record rainfall drenched much of the province’s south for more than 48 hours.
 Prime Minister Justin Trudeau has said several hundred Canadian troops will help deal with the devastation.

-One person is confirmed dead in a landslide that swept vehicles off a road near Pemberton and the search continues for more victims.
+One person is confirmed dead in a landslide that swept vehicles off a road near Pemberton, and the search continues for more victims.

 The Canadian Joint Operations Command said nine soldiers with the Edmonton-based 3 Canadian Division Immediate Response Unit arrived in the province late Wednesday to investigate the scene before planning and coordinating relief efforts.